Leave grass clippings on the lawn

 - Reduces the amount of waste put out for collection and processing, and helps keep our operations running more efficiently.

-- Grass clippings are good in the compost facility, but it’s even better when it’s left on your lawn.
+- Grass clippings are accepted in the compost facility, but are even more beneficial when left on your lawn.

 How to leave clippings on the lawn